Celebrate St Patrick’s Day all year round and give your newborn the luck of the Irish with a gorgeous Gaelic name.

 Ryan: Stay on royal lines with this popular boy’s name meaning ‘little king’.

-Saoirse: Popular Irish baby name back in 1920s Ireland, this girl’s name is pronounced ‘seer-sha’ and is all about liberty.
+Saoirse: Popular Irish name back in 1920s Ireland, this girl’s name is pronounced ‘seer-sha’ and is all about liberty.

 Sean: The Irish form of John, this boy’s name is a classic choice with a twist.